kanors-emr/Veda-documentation/docs/source/pages/Migration.rst

 Before you start
 =================
-• First time you import a new model folder, you may need resolve two types of issues that were working OK with old veda:
+• First time you import a new model folder, you may need resolve three types of issues that were working OK with old veda:
     * Multiple Veda tables in the same Excel range
         * Need to insert empty rows/cols around tables
     * Duplicate column names
         * Can append redundant info like ~ANNUAL or ~<baseyear> to differentiate columns.
 For example, if an FI_T table has two columns called “Input”, then one of them can be named “Input~2010” (if 2010 is the base year).
+    * **Veda2 needs scenario names to be unique across file types**
-    * In case there is a ScenDem_BASE file in the SuppXLS\\Demands folder then rename it to something like ScenDem_BASE_dem.
-BASE is reserved for the base-year templates and **Veda2 needs scenario names to be unique across file types**.
+        * In case there is a ScenDem_BASE file in the SuppXLS\\Demands folder then rename it to something like ScenDem_BASE_dem because **BASE** is reserved for the base-year templates + BY_Trans.

 • Veda_SnT to Excel migration.xlsm, which is in the new Veda folder, can be used to migrate sets and table definitions from a VEDA_SnT.MDB file.